drdhaval2785/mbis/readme.md

 # Folder structure
 1. Images (User has to put images)
-	1.1 ImagesDir
-		Here you will put your 'Good' images for training.
+1.1 ImagesDir - Here you will put your 'Good' images for training.
-	1.2 JunkDir
-		Here you will put your 'Bad' images for training.
+1.2 JunkDir - Here you will put your 'Bad' images for training.
-	1.3 ToBeSorted
-		Here you will put your new images - to be classified.
+1.3 ToBeSorted - Here you will put your new images - to be classified.
 2. hottiedata (Nothing to be done by user.
-Auto-generated) 2.1 input
-		Place to store train / test data in CSV / txt format.
+Auto-generated) 2.1 input - Place to store train / test data in CSV / txt format.
 (Nothing to be done by the user.
-Automatically generated.)
-	2.2 output
-		Place to store output data of false positives and false negatives on test data.
+Automatically generated.)2 .2 output - Place to store output data of false positives and false negatives on test data.

 # Steps
 1. Put your images in the Images folder as shown in the `Images` folder description.
 The description is self explanatory.